Student Responsibilities and Expectations

 KXTV Channel 10

 The student (south) parking lot is the ONLY location for students to park.
 Students will NOT be allowed to obtain books or materials from vehicles during passing periods OR lunch time.
-It is imperative that all students who park in the student parking lot obtain a Bear Creek parking permit from the Counseling Office.
-There is no charge for a parking permit.
-All student vehicles must be registered and receive a new permit each year.
+For safety and security, It is imperative that all students who park in the student parking lot obtain a Bear Creek parking permit from the Counseling Office.
+Each vehicle permit is $5 and is good for one school year.
 Unregistered vehicles and/or those with expired permits may be cited by Stockton PD.

 Students may park in the student parking lot only under the following conditions:

 - The vehicle is currently registered in the State of California with proof of current liability insurance.